-340B ACCOUNTS FOR A SMALL PORTION OF DRUG SALES, BUT HAS BIG IMPACT FOR VULNERABLE INDIVIDUALS AND COMMUNITIES manufacturers were able to achieve double-digit margins.
-Also in 2015, 340B hospitals provided \$23.8 billion in uncompensated care and \$51.7 billion in total benefits to their communities.
+340B ACCOUNTS FOR A SMALL PORTION OF DRUG SALES, BUT HAS BIG IMPACT FOR VULNERABLE INDIVIDUALS AND COMMUNITIES

+The 340B program represents a very small portion of drug spending nationally.
+Only some outpatient drugs are subject to 340B discounts, while all inpatient drugs, many other outpatient drugs and all retail drugs are not eligible.
+According to HRSA's most recent data, the program accounted for only 3.6 percent of the total drug market in the U.S. in 2016.
+Despite this discount program, drug manufacturers were able to achieve double-digit margins.
+Also in 2015, 340B hospitals provided \$23.8 billion in uncompensated carei and \$51.7 billionii in total benefits to their communities.
 Hospitals were able to provide these benefits despite significant fiscal pressures.
-In 2015, one out of every four 340B hospitals had a negative operating margin, and one in three 340B critical access hospitals (CAHs) had a negative operating margin.
+In 2015, one out of every four 340B hospitals had a negative operating margin, and one in three 340B critical access hospitals (CAHs) had a negative operating margin.iii